trytocatchme/MailSender/README.md

             return View(dataModel);
         }
 ```
-11. If you configured everything corectly you should see output from the action in your browser and also receive an email.
+10. If you configured everything correctly, you should see output from the action in your browser and also receive an email.
 <br />
 -Test links: https://localhost:44337/report/welcome or https://localhost:44337/report/Complex
 <br />